Drawing Animation and Sprites in LOVE 2D

 end

-If the image fails to load, LOVE throws an error with the file path.
-During development you might want to handle missing files gracefully so a single bad asset does not crash the whole game.
+The basic loading approach above is fine for development, but it will crash your game if an asset file is missing or corrupt.
+During prototyping you might want to handle missing files gracefully so a single bad asset does not stop the whole program.
 Wrapping the load in pcall catches the error and lets you log a useful message instead of a stack trace.
+Note that pcall returns the error as its second return value when the call fails, so the tostring(img) call is necessary to convert any error object into a printable string for your error handler.

 function love.load()